BeppeSolda/HopperMPC/README.md

 - **Next Steps**:
   - **Real-Time Implementation**: Currently, the interpolation for retrieving Jacobian slices and reference trajectories during each MPC iteration is implemented in Python.
-For real-time use, a C implementation of this interpolation is required to meet real-time performance demands.
+For real-time use, a C implementation of this interpolation is required.

 ---

 ## Dependencies
--numpy
--scipy
--cvxpy
--cvxpygen
--casadi

 To install the dependencies, run the following command: